Mishalzeera/the-money-manager/README.md

 redirect(url_for('')) which has a different application.
 Life would have been a lot easier if this was clearer from the start.

+### Add Delete Confirmation Pages

+Previously the author was of the mentality that the User should live dangerously.
+This means that the User had no safety net previously using the app.
+In other words, the app deleted important things like your invoices, expenses and your profile without any warning.
+Mentor warned against this.
+Now the app sends the user to a confirmation page where the POST request can be initiated.